Quick ViTs: Speeding up Vision Transformers through Equivariance: Experiments

-\paragraph{Number of octic blocks.} We experiment with incorporating non-equivariant blocks~\citep{weiler_cesa_2019}.
+We experiment with incorporating non-equivariant blocks following~\cite{weiler_cesa_2019}.
 We include networks where the first $k$ of the ViT blocks are octic and the remaining $l-k$ are standard blocks.
 Figure \ref{fig:hybridisation_ablation} ablates different values of $k$ for ViT-L ($l=24$).
 We find that $k=\frac{l}{2}$ strikes a good balance between computational efficiency and representational power and use this throughout the paper.
 Note that $\mathcal{I}_8$ performs worse for small $k$ due to early invariantization.

+We find that the $\mathcal{H}_8$-networks typically outperform $\mathcal{I}_8$-networks.
+This usefulness of symmetry breaking corroborates findings in prior work, \eg~\cite{weiler_cesa_2019, vadgama2025utility}.
+The intuition is that ImageNet is not a rotationally invariant dataset, so it leads to improved performance to let the network use the fact that the images are upright as extra information for solving the classification task.